Build System

 A second example needs the same key twice.

-// Needing the same key twice
+// needing the same key twice

 def example2(key: Key) = {